 The museum is located within the mansion formally occupied by the family of Rufus Ayers, a Virginia Attorney General.
 It was built in the 1880's and was officially dedicated by the Commonwealth of Virginia as a state park in 1948.
 The museum provides an exploration of the area during the pioneer days through the coal boom of the 1890's through a collection of more than 20,000 pieces, one-third of which is on display at any given time.

-Activities offered by the museum include scout and school programs, workshops, walking tour, an annual Festival of Trees, Lunch on the Lawn, Hoots and Haints, Junior Appalachian Musicians (J.A.M.S.), and the Gathering in the Gap.
-A gift shop and conference room provides additional services.
+Activities offered by the museum include scout and school programs, workshops, walking tour, and an annual Festival of Trees.
+A gift shop and conference room provide additional services.

 Harry Meador, Jr. Coal Museum